Work with us — on this plant

 We are seeking the help of some creatives, to help amplify this fundraiser via social media, to enable us leverage the power of the masses to raise the needed support.

 3).
 The prospect of raising $15m via a crowdfundraiser is purely contingent.
 We are very earnestly in need of helping hands, e.g. from people in the business world, or those from the philanthropic community, who may be able to help us raise part of this money either via personal contributions, or via their networks.

 HOW YOU CAN HELP — MORE SPECIFICALLY:

 4).
 Place one or two people from your team directly at the UCF (once COVID-19 has abated), and then work with us as ONE team from start to finish, to help us develop this plant, by sharing knowledge, and recruiting your network to lend a helping hand.

 3).
-For people from the philanthropic community, and those from the business world (especially those who constitute the UN Global Compact) who believe in the possibility of meeting the SDGs through cross-sector collaborations, one way you could help is by chipping in, or rallying your network to help us raise a fraction of the needed funding.
+For people from the philanthropic community, and those from the business world (esp. those who are part of the UN Global Compact) who believe in the possibility of meeting the SDGs through cross-sector collaborations, one way you could help is by chipping in, or rallying your network to help us raise a fraction of the needed funding.
 Every little support that we could raise will make a strategic incremental beginning.

 6).
 If you possess any hands-on skills that you could offer on a volunteering basis (e.g. as an industrial designer; food technologist, mechanical engineer etc), come work with us here in Uganda, to develop this plant, once the coronavirus has relented.